Music

 Location: WSUC Heritage Hall

 Learn blues harmonica by playing blues riffs, chord rhythms, songs, basslines, and improvising through call and response.
 Participants learn to play by listening and singing.
 Reading music is NOT used.
-New participants for this session must already be able to play a clear single note on the harmonica.
+New participants for this session must already be able to play (1) a clear single note on the harmonica and (2) has some experience playing songs on the harmonica.
 Each member will bring a notebook and their own key of C diatonic harmonica.
 Members will receive audio clips and class documents as email attachments or as items to download.
 They will also listen to YouTube videos by using links in emails.
 A metronome is strongly recommended.
 Software to slow down music playback is required for learning and practice.
 Purchasing a key of C diatonic harp which costs between $50 to $90 is required.
 Less expensive harps will generally have quality issues that affect the response of the reeds.
 The instructor will provide the required specifications for the harmonica and recommended brands.
 The instructor will also provide a list of “slow down” applications available for smart phones and laptops/desktops.
-This activity is set to a Priority 4 so that applicants will not have to make a decision.
+This activity is set to a Priority 4 to accept all applicants

 Leader: Mary Campbell